Reading (or listening on Audible) is your best secret tool for growing your career.

 The books that have had the most impact on my leadership style in recent years come from The Arbinger Institute.
 They have put out three titles in a series:

 I’ve recommended Leadership and Self Deception to many people.
 Those who have read it always find that it influences their leadership style.
-The key concept in the book is about how we deceive ourselves in our interactions with others, undermining our ability to truly work with them.
-This may sound very abstract or even a bit woo woo, but if you want to get a clearer view of your own leadership style, this is my number one recommendation.
 The second book goes in a different direction and deals with conflict resolution.
 It is a great book, but less directly about career growth.
 The third book is really a broader, deeper explanation of the first.
 So, read Leadership and Self Deception, and if you like it, go deeper with The Outward Mindset.

 The books that have had the most impact on my execution ability are those by Chip and Dan Heath, a pair of brothers.
-They have written four books so far and I believe are just about to release a fifth
+They have written five books so far.

 I recommend all the books, but I’ve posted the process from Decisive on my office wall and try to use it for every important decision.
 If you want to read just one book to improve your ability to deliver good results at work, I would start here.

 Important note: Nothing about Leadership and Self Deception or Decisive is specific to management.
-They are completely applicable to professional.
+They are completely applicable to any high performer.

 No book list for professionals is complete without “the classics:”

 - The Seven Habits of Highly Effective People, by Stephen Covey.
 The seven habits covers the foundations of personal behavior to be, as the title says, highly effective at work.

 - The One Minute Manager, by Ken Blanchard.
 Ken is the father of Situational Leadership, a key concept for how to work with others who are at different stages of expertise, from novice to master, in a given skill.
 As a bonus, this book is very short and can be read in a couple of hours.